 We track a dynamic multi-factor portfolio that tilts weight toward the factors with the best recent performance, and away from the factors with the worst recent performance.
 Fig. 2 shows the cumulative performance of this dynamic multi-factor strategy relative to the S&P 500 since 1997.

-The dynamic strategy outperformed the S&P 500 by 0.7% in October.
-So far in 2022, the dynamic strategy has outperformed the S&P 500 in seven of ten months.
-An overweight toward the size factor (small-cap stocks) and an underweight away from quality contributed to the dynamic factor strategy’s outperformance in October.
+The dynamic strategy struggled mightily in November, underperforming the S&P 500 by 2.1% for the month.
+An overweight toward momentum and an underweight away from growth both contributed to the dynamic factor strategy’s underperformance during November.

 Fig. 4 below indicates the latest weights assigned to each of the six factors in the dynamic multi-factor strategy.
-For the next month, the dynamic strategy is overweight the momentum and quality factors while being underweight low-volatility and growth.
+For the next month, the dynamic strategy is overweight the quality and value factors while remaining underweight low-volatility and growth.